Porvesh/Porvesh.github.io/_posts/2022-08-31-freshman-year.md

    Spent my first Christmas in America.
 Traveled to San Francisco.
 Almost died..

 - **Freshman Year Flew By:**
-   Missed the filter coffee, the curd rice, and the dosas more than I expected.
-Can't wait to go back home.
+  Missed the filter coffee, the curd rice, and the dosas more than I expected—can't wait to go back home.
-   Spent the summer doing research at [Adept Lab](https://porvesh.github.io/experience/)—my first real dive into academic work.
+  Spent the summer doing research at [Adept Lab](https://porvesh.github.io/experience/), my first real dive into academic work.
+  Taught Python to high schoolers at the [Joy of Coding](https://joyofcoding.eecs.umich.edu/) program—my first experience teaching, and I absolutely loved it.
+  Worked part-time at [DealsPlus](https://porvesh.github.io/experience/), my initial journey into professional full-stack development.

 ---